NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/examples/desktop/quoFEM/exampleTrussOpenSees/README.rst

 .. note::

    The user can add additional QoI by selecting add and then providing additional names.
-As seen from the postprocess script any of the 6 nodes may be specified and for any node either the 1 or 2 dof direction.
+As seen from the post-process script any of the 6 nodes may be specified and for any node either the 1 or 2 DOF direction.

 5. Next click on the **Run** button.
 This will cause the backend application to launch dakota.
-When done the **RES** tab will be selected and the results will be displayed.
+When done the **RES** panel will be selected and the results will be displayed.
 The results show the values the mean and standard deviation.

 .. figure:: figures/trussRES1.png
    :align: center